 And though America has certainly made some strides in the fight for civil rights since carnivals staged violent games like African Dodger, it’s disheartening to think that there ever was a time where this sort of behavior was not just commonplace, but encouraged.

 Next, read about Ida B. Wells-Barnett, the fearless Black activist who fought for women’s suffrage.
-Then, find out about the racist origins of America’s suburbs.
+Then, find out about the racist origins of America’s suburbs, and read more about the history of African Americans.